-Into orbit and back again Read the captions below and look at the pictures.
+Into orbit and back again

+Read the captions below and look at the pictures.
 Number them 1 to 6 to show what happens on a space shuttle mission.

+Protective silica tiles glow as the orbiter reenters the atmosphere.

+The orbiter's main engines and rocket boosters fire together at liftoff.

+Eight minutes after takeoff. the external fuel tank drops away.

+The orbiter remains in orbit for up to two weeks.
+The orbiter on an ordinary runway.

-Protective silica The orbiter's main The orbiter The orbiter Two minutes after Eight minutes tiles glow as the engines and rocket after takeoff. the glides in to land liftoff, the rocket remains in boosters fall back orbiter reenters boosters fire external fuel tank orbit for up on an ordinary to Earth. the atmosphere. together at liftoff. to two weeks. drops away. runway.
+Two minutes after glides in to land liftoff, the rocket boosters fall back to Earth.